 When using a radio button and none of the options is a valid choice, add another option to reflect this choice, such as None or Does not apply.

-If you are using Qt widgets you should use one of Qt’s Layout Classes, which will take care of laying out and spacing of your controls.
+If you are using Qt widgets you should use one of Qt’s Layout Classes, which will take care of the layout and spacing of your controls.

 When options are subordinate to a radio box, this relation should be visualized by indenting the sub-options by using a horizontal spacer of SizeType “Minimum”.